 Data virtualization is used to deal with large volumes of data from diverse sources.
 However, the data virtualization architecture shows that integrating data sources using a logical layer is far more effective than collecting raw data on a single data lake.

-Data virtualization integrates data from heterogeneous data sources, instead of extracting and loading it directly onto a single platform, like Enterprise Service Bus (ESB), Extract-Transform-Load (ETL), and other middleware applications.
+Data virtualization tools integrate data from heterogeneous data sources, instead of extracting and loading them directly onto a single platform, like Enterprise Service Bus (ESB), Extract-Transform-Load (ETL), and other middleware applications.
 When utilized properly, a data virtualization tool can serve as an integral part of the data integration strategy.
 It can provide greater flexibility in data access, limit data silos, and automate query execution for faster time-to-insight.

 What is Data Virtualization Layer?
 How Does it Work?

 Data virtualization is a logical data layer to integrate enterprise data available across disparate data sources.
-It consolidates data to a single centralized layer by creating a replicated image.
+The data virtualization layer consolidates data to a single centralized layer by creating a replicated image.
 This allows the user to alter the source data without accessing it, allowing real-time data access for business operations, while keeping source data secure.

 Businesses nowadays make data virtualization software an integral part of their approach to data management, as it allows complementing processes like data warehousing, data preparation, data quality management, and data integration.